ejhammond/react-responsive-system/README.md

 };
 ```

-> Tip: Each key in this object will become a prop on your components--watch out for naming conflicts!

 The values that you provide are the "maximum pixel-widths" for that screen class.
 In order to make sure that all possible screen pixel-sizes are handled, there should be exactly one screen class with a value of `Infinity` which tells us that there is no maximum pixel-width for that screen class.

 ### 2. Generate your custom Responsive System with `createResponsiveSystem`